The 8 Best Cheap Weight Plates For Your Home Gym | 2023

-Part of that can be attributed to the great price, but also to the wide selection of 1 and 2-inch plates.
+Part of that can be attributed to the great price and the wide selection of 1 and 2-inch plates.

 They are also listed as the #1 best seller in the category on Amazon.

-A lot of that has to do with the available inventory and options, and because they offer both 1 and 2-inch plates.
-So whether you need traditional or Olympic plates, Sporzon has you covered.
+A lot of that concern is the available inventory and options because they offer 1 and 2-inch plates.
+So whether you need traditional or iron Olympic plates, Sporzon has you covered.

 These cast iron plates start as low as 2.5 lbs and go up to the traditional 45 lb plate.
 You can also buy these plates as singles or in groups of two.